 Many people find it difficult to have conversations with sex partner(s) about HIV and other sexually transmitted infections (STIs).
 Knowing that you are not able to pass HIV to your sex partner(s) (undetectable) might make that conversation easier for you.
 Tell them what you know about U=U, and how taking your medication daily can protect both of you!
 Or let us help and share the information on this website.

-PrEP is a way for people who don’t have HIV to prevent HIV infection by taking a pill every day.
 “PrEP” stands for Pre-Exposure Prophylaxis.
 The word “prophylaxis” means “to prevent or control the spread of an infection or disease.”
-A combination of two HIV medicines (tenofovir and emtricitabine), sold under the name Truvada® (pronounced tru vá duh), is approved for daily use as PrEP to help prevent an HIV-negative person from getting HIV from a sexual or injection-drug-using partner who is positive.
-You must take PrEP every day, as prescribed, for it to reduce your risk of becoming infected with HIV.
-For folks who don’t have HIV, this can be a great option for when you don’t know the status of your partner, if you or your partner have sex multiple partner(s), if you don’t know if your partner can maintain an undetectable viral load, or if you just feel more secure in your sex life with the added protection of PrEP.
+PrEP is a way for people who don’t have HIV to prevent HIV infection by taking a pill every day or an injection every 2 months.
+Truvada ® and Descovy ® are two options available for daily oral PrEP, and Apretude ® is available for injectable PrEP every 2 months.
+PrEP contains HIV medicines to help prevent HIV.
+You must take PrEP as prescribed for it to reduce your risk of becoming infected with HIV.
+For folks who don’t have HIV, this can be a great option for when you don’t know the status of your partner, if you or your partner have multiple partner(s), if you don’t know if your partner can maintain an undetectable viral load, or if you just feel more secure in your sex life with the added protection of PrEP.